 Years ago a cemetery would have been an unlikely place to include amongst gardens, but as the years have passed they are increasingly seen to have potential as wild gardens as well as gardens of remembrance.
 Brockley Cemetery in Lewisham certainly fits this bill.
 The two cemeteries, Brockley and Ladywell, cover an area of 37 acres in total and I am going to talk about them over two posts.

-London Gardens Online tells me that from 1852 Brockley Cemetery was the ‘overflow’ cemetery for St Paul’s Church in Deptford, and was originally called ‘Deptford Cemetery’.
+From 1852 Brockley Cemetery was the ‘overflow’ cemetery for St Paul’s Church in Deptford and it was therefore called ‘Deptford Cemetery’ ( London Gardens Online).
 The Burial Board in Lewisham had already bought the adjoining piece of land and it was decided at the time to appoint a single architect to create unity of design for the two adjoining cemeteries which were separated by a low wall until 1948.
 The Cemeteries opened in 1858…’.
-In 1893 an additional 1.21 hectares were bought and added to the south of the cemetery.
-In 1965 the Borough of Lewisham was formed and both cemeteries came under this authority while maintaining their separate records.
-LGO tells me that Brockley was closed to burials in 1966, but I found new graves when I visited.
+The Burial Board in Lewisham bought an additional 1.21 hectares in 1893 on the south of the cemetery.
+When the Borough of Lewisham was formed in 1965 and it took over the maintenance of both Deptford Cemetery and Lewisham Cemetery.
+Each cemetery holds separate records, however.
+LGO says that Brockley was closed to burials in 1966, but I found new graves when I visited.

 Using the map of 1895 I could easily follow the original paths in Brockley (previously Deptford) Cemetery and the Google map shows that the layout has not changed.
 The cemetery is heavily treed with beeches, oaks, poplars, and plane trees as well as smaller indigenous shrubs and ivies.